AshwinSundar/ashwinsundar/content/posts/fibonacci-series-ml/index.md

 date = 2022-12-26
 +++

-# Creating a Fibonacci Function in Standard ML

-Date: December 26th, 2022

 ## Challenge

 Write a recursive function in SML that accepts one `i: int` argument and returns a list of Fibonacci numbers of length `i`.

 ## Approach

 Let's approach this problem in 3 stages.
 First, we'll write a function that generates Fibonacci numbers, without worrying about recursion or number of arguments.
 From there, we will progressively improve the function until it meets the requirements of the challenge.

 ## Attempt 1